Market Intelligence

 dimension: { type: string, description: "Dimension being compared" }

-barndoor_position: { type: string, description: "How Barndoor.ai stands on this dimension" }
+reference_company_position: { type: string, description: "How the reference company stands on this dimension" }

 competitor_positions: